Idris2244/OFFICE-SUPPLY/README.md

 ### Data Quanlity and Assessment/Cleaning

-In the initaial data perparation phase we pweformed the following tasks:
+In the initaial data perparation phase we performed the following tasks:

 - New column are created for (Discount Rate, Gross Sales, Discount, Revenue, Manufacture Cost, Profit Before Tax, Profit and Tax)
 - New measure are created for (Profit Margin)